-- a. making Tree Preservation Orders; - b. in relation to applications for works to trees, only granting consent for felling, topping, lopping or uprooting if a sound arboricultural reason is provided; - c. adhering to the principles of BS3998 'Tree work Recommendations' 2010 for established tree management options (including soil care and tree felling); - d. refusing planning permission for development resulting in the loss or deterioration of aged or veteran trees found outside ancient woodland unless the need for, and benefits of, the development in that location clearly outweigh the loss; and - e. encouraging tree planting to help achieve a target of 22% canopy cover by 2050.
+- a. making Tree Preservation Orders; - b. only granting consent for felling, topping, lopping or uprooting if a sound arboricultural reason is provided; - c. adhering to the principles of BS3998 'Tree work Recommendations' 2010 for established tree management options (including soil care and tree felling); - d. refusing planning permission for development resulting in the loss or deterioration of aged or veteran trees found outside ancient woodland unless the need for, and benefits of, the development in that location clearly outweigh the loss; and - e. encouraging tree planting to help achieve a target of 22% canopy cover by 2050.